DAMM-Cap/damm-world-backend/README.md

 # damm-world-backend

-This repository contains the complete backend stack for the Damm World project, structured as a modular system with:
+This repository contains the complete backend stack for the **Damm World** project, structured as a modular system:

-- **damm-world-api**: A FastAPI app serving indexed data to the frontend.
+- **damm-world-api**: FastAPI app serving indexed data to the frontend.
-- **lagoon-indexer**: A worker service that reads blockchain events and writes to PostgreSQL.
+- **lagoon-indexer**: Worker service that reads blockchain events and writes to PostgreSQL.
-- **PostgreSQL**: The database shared by both services.
+- **PostgreSQL**: Shared database used by both services.
-- **docker-compose.yml**: Orchestrates the services for local development or production deployment.
+- **docker-compose.yml**: Orchestrates all services for local development or production deployment.

 ---